A Unified Theory of Robust and Distributionally Robust Optimization via the Primal-Worst-Equals-Dual-Best Principle: Robust Convex Optimization

 Since condition \textbf{(F)} from Section~\ref{sec:co} is satisfied, Theorem~\ref{prop:weak-duality} implies that the problems~\eqref{eq:ps-ro} and~\eqref{eq:ds-ro} satisfy a weak duality relationship.
 In addition, strong duality between~\eqref{eq:ps-ro} and~\eqref{eq:ds-ro} as well as primal and dual solvability hold under the relevant conditions of Theorem~\ref{prop:strong-duality}.

-The scenario problem~\eqref{eq:ps-ro} may have different optimal solutions for different scenarios.
-Before the uncertainty is revealed, it is therefore unclear which of these optimal solutions should be implemented.
-In the following we assume that all uncertain parameters $\bm z_i$, $i\in \set{I}_0$, reside in the nonempty uncertainty set
+The scenario problem~\eqref{eq:ps-ro} may have different minimizers for different scenarios.
+Before the uncertainty is revealed, it is therefore unclear which of these minimizers should be implemented.
+From now on we assume that all uncertain parameters $\bm z_i$, $i\in \set{I}_0$, reside in the nonempty uncertainty~set

 described by the constraint functions $c_\ell:\R^{d_{\bm z}} \rightarrow \overline{\R}$, $\ell \in\mathcal L$.
 In the remainder of this section, we assume that these constraint functions obey the following regularity condition.